yochaigal/cairn/wip/2e/setting-seeds.md

 Answer the following questions:
 - How does the region's dominant terrain effect the people that live here?
 - What would draw people here?
 What would keep them here?

-> As with any other table, if you don't like the result, roll again or tweak as desired!

 #### Terrain